If you are a new Linux user and want to know how to find what Linux version you are running, here’s how to do it by using the command line.

 How to Find Out Linux Distribution Name and Its Release Version

-There are several ways to find out what distribution and its version number is running on a system.
+There are several ways to determine what distribution and its version number are running on a system.
 Below we will show you the three most commonly used approaches.

 1. Displaying the contents of the /etc/os-release file